Alexander Sutherland (educator): Career

-Coming to Melbourne in 1870 he first taught at Hawthorn Grammar School and then entered on the arts course at the University.
-He maintained himself largely by scholarships and graduated with honours in 1874.
-For two years he was a mathematical master at Scotch College, Melbourne, and in 1877 founded Carlton College.
-He was an excellent schoolmaster, and the school was so successful that 15 years later he felt himself able to retire and devote himself to literature.
+Coming to Melbourne in 1870, he first taught at John Meeson's Hawthorn Grammar School, then entered on the arts course at the University, largely supported by scholarships, and graduated with honours in 1874.
+For two years he was a mathematics master at Scotch College, Melbourne, and in 1877 succeeded George Henry Neighbour as proprietor and principal of Carlton College.
+The school was so successful that 15 years later he was able to retire and devote himself to literature.
+He was responsible for the first volume of Victoria and its Metropolis (1888), a history of the first 50 years of the state of Victoria.
+In 1890 he published Thirty Short Poems, the cultured verse of an experienced literary man.

-The banking crisis of 1893, however, affected his position so much, that he was obliged to do a great deal of journalism for the Argus and Australasian.
-Sutherland did a large amount of literary work.
-He was responsible for the first volume only of Victoria and its Metropolis, published in 1888, an interesting history of the first 50 years of the state of Victoria.
-In 1890 he published Thirty Short Poems, the cultured verse of an experienced literary man, but his most important book was The Origin and Growth of the Moral Instinct, which appeared in 1898 in two volumes.
-Sutherland had long brooded over this book and was greatly pleased at receiving the commendation of some of the leaders of philosophic thought in England.
+The Australian banking crisis of 1893 however, affected his financial position, and he was obliged to take up journalism for the Argus and The Australasian.
+But his The Origin and Growth of the Moral Instinct, appeared in 1898 in two volumes.
+Sutherland had long brooded over this work and was greatly pleased at receiving the commendation of some of the leaders of philosophic thought in England.
 Generally the book was well received both in Europe and the United States.
-With his brother, George Sutherland, he wrote a short History of Australia, which attained a sale of 120,000 copies, and he collaborated with Henry Gyles Turner in a useful volume, The Development of Australian Literature (1898).
+With his brother, George Sutherland, he wrote a short History of Australia, selling 120,000 copies, and he collaborated with Henry Gyles Turner in a useful volume, The Development of Australian Literature (1898).
 His undoubted powers as a teacher gave value to his text book, A New Geography, and other works of that kind.
-He contributed on scientific subjects to the Nineteenth Century, and did a large amount of lecturing on literature and science in Melbourne.
+He contributed on scientific subjects to the nineteenth century, and did a large amount of lecturing on literature and science in Melbourne.